Zona Centro in Guanajuato, Mexico — The Central Highlands (North America)

 The ancient Parish Church, built between 1671 and 1696, and now known as the Basilica of Our Lady of Guanajuato is one of the outstanding monuments of the Manieristic Baroque of the XVIIth Century.
 In the last mentioned year the image of the Virgin of Guanajuato was transferred to this Basilica, where it still remains.
 Previously it was venerated in the so-called Hospital Church.
 The form of this Basilica is a Latin cross with a spacious sacristy in the backside.
 The right-hand bell tower is characterized by its Churriguerestic style.
 Likewise, the clock's cube stands out.
 It was added in the XVIIIth Century.
 On the sides of the main entrance you can find two chapels in neo-classic style.
 As tradition has it, Charles I and his son Phillip II donated the Spanish image of the Virgin of Guanajuato.
 In the XIXth Century the three baroque altarpieces were lost and they were replaced by others of the neo-classic style, however, the central altarpiece still keeps the baldaquin that sheltered the old image of our Lady of Guanajuato.

 Location.
 21° 0.99′ N, 101° 15.218′ W. Marker is in Guanajuato.
-Marker is at the intersection of Calle Ponciano Aguilar and Luis González Obregón, on the left when traveling west on Calle Ponciano Aguilar.
-Touch for map.
-Marker is in this post office area: Guanajuato 36000, Mexico.
-Touch for directions.
+It is in Zona Centro.
+It is at the intersection of Calle Ponciano Aguilar and Luis González Obregón, on the left when traveling west on Calle Ponciano

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Basilica of Our Lady of Guanajuato (here, next to this marker); The Basilica of Guanajuato (a few steps from this marker); The Collegiate Basilica of Our Lady of Guanajuato (a few steps from this marker); The Royal Bank of Guanajuato (within shouting distance of this marker); Plaza de la Paz (within shouting distance of this marker); Benito Juárez in Guanajuato (within shouting distance of this marker); Lucio Marmolejo (within shouting distance of this marker); The Royal Houses of Guanajuato (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Basilica of Our Lady of Guanajuato (here, next to this marker); The Basilica of Guanajuato (a few steps from this marker); The Collegiate Basilica of Our Lady of Guanajuato (a few steps from this marker); The Royal Bank of Guanajuato (within shouting distance of this marker); Plaza de la Paz (within shouting distance of this marker); Benito Juárez in Guanajuato (within shouting distance of this marker); Lucio Marmolejo (within shouting distance of this marker); The Royal Houses of Guanajuato (within shouting distance of this marker).
 Touch for a list and map of all markers in Guanajuato.